 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the X100F comes out slightly ahead of the FZ2500 (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100F emerges as the winner of the contest (13 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.